 200 milligrams of water (almost a full glass)

-Decor completes the design of the home, but it also begins, perhaps, the most exciting and creative stage.
-In modern interior solutions, it has become fashionable to replace purchased elements with ones created by oneself.
-The handmade technique is becoming overwhelmingly popular.
-Gizmos are not only made for themselves, but also given to loved ones, and especially talented craftsmen even sell their works.
-If open shelves can be made with souvenirs brought from travels and cute little things (vases, figurines), then decorating the walls is sometimes confusing.
+Decor completes the design of the home, but perhaps the most exciting and interesting part begins with it. creative stage.
+In modern interior solutions, it has become fashionable to replace purchased elements with ones created with one’s own hands.
+The handmade technique is becoming incredibly popular.
+They not only make things for themselves, but also give them as gifts to loved ones, and especially talented craftsmen even sell their work.
+If open shelves can be filled with souvenirs brought from travel and cute little things (vases, figurines), then decorating the walls is sometimes confusing.
 Usually a layer of putty is applied to their surface, and then plaster or wallpaper.
-However, "solid" walls, albeit with a beautiful coating, still seem "bare" and create a feeling of incompleteness.
+However, “solid” walls, even with beautiful coverings, still seem “bare” and create a feeling of incompleteness.

-Unusual decoration will be paintings for the interior, made by hand.
-They will transform the home environment and add creative touches to the decoration of the room.
-The most famous and complex technique for creating paintings, which first comes to mind, is painting.
-The art of drawing images with paints is not for everyone, but there are a number of other options, one of which talent can wake up completely unexpectedly.
-Original pictures can be obtained from improvised materials: fabric, cereals, flowers, twigs, leather, beads, paper, accessories, threads.
-There are a lot of techniques for creating genuine masterpieces, and the creative process is so exciting that it will drag you into a whirlpool.
+Do-it-yourself interior paintings will become an unusual decoration.
+They will transform home environment and add creative notes to the decoration of the room.
+The most famous and complex painting technique that first comes to mind is painting.
+The art of painting images with paints is not for everyone, but there are a number of other options, one of which talent can awaken completely unexpectedly.
+Original pictures can be made from scrap materials: fabric, cereals, flowers, twigs, leather, beads, paper, accessories, threads.
+There are a lot of techniques for creating genuine masterpieces, and creative process so captivating that it will suck you into a whirlpool.

 Where to start and where to look for inspiration

-You are on fire with the idea of creating a picture with your own hands, but you are completely lost and do not know which end to untie this knot from.
-Try to go into the room where the canvas is supposed to be placed.
-The very atmosphere of the room, its decoration should inspire the right thoughts, or at least set the vector.
-Choose a wall to hang the picture on.
-Evaluate the color scheme, textures of materials, the play of light.
-Close your eyes and try to draw a sketch in your mind.
-If you stood like a pillar in the middle of the room, but could not come up with anything, then it's time to turn to the works of other authors for help.
-Other people's art objects sometimes become a storehouse of interesting ideas.
+Are you excited about the idea of creating a painting? with my own hands, but you are completely lost and don’t know which end to untie this knot.
+Try going into the room where the canvas is supposed to be placed.
+The very furnishings of the room, its decoration should inspire the necessary thoughts or at least set the vector.
+Choose a wall where you will hang the picture.
+Rate color scheme, textures of materials, play of light.
+Close your eyes and try to draw a sketch in your imagination.
+If you stood like a pillar in the middle of the room, but still couldn’t come up with anything, then it’s time to turn to the works of other authors for help.
+Other people's art objects sometimes become a treasure trove of interesting ideas.

-Learn the technique, determine the level of complexity of the work you like, select the necessary materials.
+Study the technique, determine the level of difficulty of the work you like, select necessary materials.
 But, perhaps, the most important thing is to correctly assess your capabilities and talents as a decorator.
-If your level is below average, close to the initial, then it is better to test the pen on simple options.
-One desire is not enough, the full set also includes talent and skill.
-If the latter comes with time after persistent practical training, then the absence of a gift cannot be fully compensated by diligence.
+If your level is below average, close to beginner, then it is better to try the pen on simple options.
+Desire alone is not enough; the complete package also includes talent and skill.
+If the latter comes over time after persistent practical classes, then the lack of a gift cannot be fully compensated for by diligence.
 The muse, as you know, is a lady with character and does not come at the first call.
-The sacrament of her call does not involve special rites.
-Each person has their own sources of inspiration, but most of us draw it from nature: its smells, sounds and sights.
-Be it a tree, a flower bouquet, bird trills, the aroma of freshly cut grass, the play of sunlight on the windows or tentacles of mist on a morning field.
-This source of inspiration is inexhaustible.
-You can always fall for it.
+The sacrament of her call does not require special rituals.
+Each person has his own sources of inspiration, but most of us draw it from nature: its smells, sounds and sights.
+Be it a tree, a flower bouquet, bird trills, the aromas of freshly cut grass, a game sun rays on the glass or tentacles of fog on the morning field.
+This source of inspiration is endless.
+You can fall to him constantly.

 There are a lot of methods for creating paintings.
-Every year there are new original techniques.
-Popular methods include:
+Every year new ones appear original techniques.
+Among the popular methods are:

 • Silhouette paintings;